Wheest/wheest.github.io/_posts/2025-10-05-python_science.md

 from .convert_equatorial_to_galactic import convert_equatorial_to_galactic
 ```

-Now, from any notebook or script in the project, you can do:
+Now (once we've finished the following steps), from any notebook or script in the project, you can do:

 ```python
 from cosmole import redshift_to_distance, angular_separation, convert_equatorial_to_galactic